-Buying_asset_issue: It is the ID of the person who created this asset on the network and is used by the bidder.
+Buying_asset_issue: The ID of the user who created this asset on the network and is used by the bidder.

-The data used in this paper are collected by Application Programming Interface (API) (26) provided by Horizon Stellar servers.
+An Overview of the Data Set

+Fig. 1 shows the number of asset transactions that are in the sales section, and Fig. 2 shows the number of asset transactions that are in the purchase section.